sundaramgupta/cs50w-wiki-2020/entries/flask.md

+#Flask

-a web framework of python
+Flask is a web framework of python.